willgarcia/rotc/06-k8s-servicemesh/workshop-README.md

 ### Creating the Cluster

-We will be using Batect as to run our builds.
+We will be using Batect to run our builds.
 Batect is a really useful tool created by Thoughtworker Charles Korn.
 We are using Batect to build our containers that will run these processes.
 You can find more at https://github.com/batect/batect

 The first time you use Batect it will download the binaries in order to run it.
 Similarly, the first time we run our containers they will need to be built and therefore take a tiny bit of time